 Lauren M. Ellman, Ph.D.

 Dr. Ellman has multiple ongoing studies examining pre- and perinatal contributions to schizophrenia and related disorders, such as depression, using birth cohorts in the United States and Finland, with access to biosamples from pre- and perinatal periods.
 Using these cohorts, Dr. Ellman has focused on a variety of obstetric insults, such as psychosocial and neuroendocrine indicators of stress, maternal infection and maternal immune responses to infection during pregnancy, and biological indicators of hypoxia (decreased oxygen to the fetus).
-In these studies, Dr. Ellman explores how obstetric risk factors influence the neurodevelopmental course of schizophrenia, including premorbid functioning (e.g. motor, cognitive, and social) and functional outcomes after the onset of the disorder (e.g. neuropsychological, brain abnormalities, and symptom severity).
+In these studies, Dr. Ellman explores how obstetric risk factors influence the neurodevelopmental course of schizophrenia and related disorders, including premorbid functioning (e.g. motor, cognitive, and social) and functional outcomes after the onset of the disorders (e.g. neuropsychological, brain abnormalities, and symptom severity).

 Dr. Ellman also has ongoing studies investigating risk factors for schizophrenia and other psychotic disorders among adolescents and young adults using clinical, psychosocial, biobehavioral, and neuroimaging techniques.
 These studies are designed to identify individuals at risk for psychotic disorders prior to disorder onset, as well as to develop tools in order to improve access and ease of diagnosing and connecting those in need with treatment resources.
 In all of Dr. Ellman’s studies, she takes a life-span approach to psychopathology, investigating how risk factors influence the course of the disorder at different developmental stages and interact with existing vulnerabilities within the individual.